Please note that guidance from the CDC, Arkansas Department of Health and the University

 Many questions about housing, instruction, and campus safety are covered in the Frequently Asked Questions answered here.
 If you have further questions, please contact the appropriate department.

-- Do I have to wear a mask?
-Pursuant to the governor’s July 16, 2020 executive order, all visitors, students, faculty, and staff on all three UAM campuses must wear a
+- Pursuant to the governor’s July 16, 2020 executive order, all visitors, students, faculty, and staff on all three UAM campuses must wear a

 mask which covers the nose and mouth whenever social distancing of 6’ may not be achieved.